ba-st/Ansible/docs/PublisherSubscriber.md

 Binding the exchange can be interpreted as a known address where the producer will send messages, to the queue from where the consumer will take out the messages.
 One important thing to notice is that the declared exchange is of type `fanout`.
 Essentially, published messages are going to be broadcast to all the binded queues.

-## Spawning a subscriber
+## Spawning loggers

-This is the complete code for the subscriber
+This is the complete code for spawning a logger

 ```Smalltalk
 | loggerName connection channel result logger |